Low-Impact Leg Lift Workout & Exercises That Protect Knees

-The leg lifts target the inner thigh and the quadriceps.
-The leg lift exercise movement is different from lunges and squats.
+These leg-lifts target the inner thigh and quadriceps.
+The leg-lift exercise movement is different from lunges and squats.
 Lunges and squats are outstanding resistance exercises.
 However, for those of us with knee problems, these two exercises may not be a practical option.

-The leg lift exercises are a great addition to any workout - and is especially loved by those with knee problems - such as myself!
+Leg-lifts are a great addition to any workout and are especially loved by those with knee problems - such as myself!

 Knee Problems - Seniors & Rehab Too!